 - 1. Transfer course content is appropriate to the program.
 Only transfer credit earned from a regionally-accredited institution of higher education, or its equivalent, if the institution is a foreign university or college, is accepted. - 2.
 The grade earned in the course is "B" or better. - 3.
-The credits were not used for a previous degree. - 4.
 The credit is not more than seven years old.
-A program director may waive this requirement on a course by course basis if, in his/her judgment, the content of the course has not changed appreciably during the applicable period. - 5.
-The transfer credit must be requested prior to acceptance into the program, unless otherwise approved by the program director.
+A program director may waive this requirement on a course by course basis if, in his/her judgment, the content of the course has not changed appreciably during the applicable period. - 4.
+The transfer credit must be requested prior to acceptance into the program, unless otherwise approved by the program director. - 5.
+Refer to specific program for details and additional information related to allowable credit.
+A program director reserves the right to deny or limit transfer of credit.